nevesLiliane/nevesLiliane.github.io/README.md

 ## 👤 Perfil Principal

 # I'm Liliane
-### Researcher in Intelligent Systems
+### Researcher in Databases

 Welcome!
-I am a professor at the Federal Rural University of Rio de Janeiro and a researcher in **Intelligent Systems**, specializing in Artificial Intelligence, Data Mining, and Recommendation Systems.
+I am a professor at the Federal Rural University of Rio de Janeiro and a researcher in **Databases**, specializing in Artificial Intelligence, Data Mining, and Recommendation Systems.

 ---